Lekensteyn/pdf.js-wiki/Squashing-Commits.md

 git checkout -B super-feature
 # lets you edit the commit and checks in the changes (you can also use git commit -m "message")
 git commit -e
-# push the changes (in general, be careful with the --force parameter)
+# pushes the changes (in general, be careful with the --force parameter)
 git push --force origin super-feature
 ```